Hi Dave,

 So sit back, relax with an iced drink and enjoy this edition.

-Writing Competitions: 3 Things That Will Get You Disqualified
+Competitions: 3 Things That Will Get You Disqualified

 Have you ever put your writing forward in a competition only to find out that you've been stopped in your tracks before you've even begun?
 All that hard work thrown out before it's even looked at.
-Read Tony's post on three things you shouldn't do if you want to give your prose or poetry a fighting chance and tell us if this has happened to you.
+Read Tony's post on three things you shouldn't do if you want to give your prose or poetry a fighting chance and tell us if this has happened to you. |

 LITERARY ROUNDUP

-Call For Children's Media Scripts
+For Children's Media Scripts

+With the support of the London Book Fair, partners BAFTA and Rocliffe have put out a call for scripts from new writers for their New Writing Forum on Children's Film and Television.
+Entrants are requested to s_ubmit a 10-page script extract by the 1st of September.
 The top three winners will have extracts of their scripts performed at a BAFTA showcase event on the 27th of September.
-One writer will also receive an all-expense paid trip along with a delegates pass to MIP Junior International in Cannes in October, with industry introductions and networking opportunities.
+One writer will also receive an all-expense paid trip along with a delegates pass to MIP Junior International in Cannes in October, with industry introductions and networking opportunities. |

 Bloomsbury Books and the National Literacy Trust charity have launched a new competition with the aim of finding new, unpublished writers in children's fiction.